Autostrada A16 (Italy)

-The road is also known as "Autostrada dei Due Mari" (Motorway of the Two Seas) because it connects Naples, on the Tyrrhenian coast, with Bari, on the Adriatic coast.
+The road is also known as "Autostrada dei Due Mari" ("Two seas motorway") because it connects Naples, on the Tyrrhenian coast, with Bari, on the Adriatic coast.
+It is a part of the E842 European route.

 On the night of 28 July 2013, a serious traffic accident occurred on the A16 near Avellino when a coach carrying pilgrims fell off a flyover into a ravine.
 At least 39 people, including the driver, were killed and many others injured.

-The acclaimed A16 Restaurants in San Francisco and Oakland, California, feature food from Campagna and are named for the autostrada.
+The acclaimed A16 Restaurants in San Francisco and Oakland, California, feature food from Campania region and are named for this motorway.